Teaching Yoga For Mental Health

 - You understand that this is not a yoga therapist training program

-- You understand that while, similar principles are applied in this program, this is not a Trauma Sensitive Yoga training
+- You understand that while similar principles are applied in this program, this is not a Trauma Sensitive Yoga training

 Barbara commenced her studies in Yoga Therapy with the Mohans’ son, Dr Ganesh Mohan, in 2010.
-After completing her training and practicum Barbara was certified by the International Association of Yoga Therapists in 2016.
+After completing her training and practicum, Barbara was certified by the International Association of Yoga Therapists in 2016.

 Barbara presents accredited Yoga Teacher Training and Professional Development Programs and also teaches the Svastha Yoga Therapy Program in New Zealand.
+She continues to develop her knowledge and practice and attends programs with the Mohans as often as she can.
+She also continues to study with leading yoga therapists who specialise in particular areas of interest.